Webiny/v3/Apps/Core/Components/DevTools/Readme.md

 only installed once all its dependencies have been resolved.
 It the system is unable to resolve the dependencies locally, it will try automatically to download and install the missing components.

 There are also two callbacks that you can implement.
-The `installation_successful` callback is triggered when the component is installed successfully, and the `installation_failed` callback that is triggered when the installation fails.
+The `installationSuccessful` callback is triggered when the component is installed successfully, and the `installationFailed` callback that is triggered when the installation fails.

 ## Uninstallation